-My strengths are_ strategic, service and visual design
+My strengths are_ strategic, service and interaction design

-I apply them for_ social and public sector challenges
+I apply them for_ societal and sustainability challenges

 Complementary experience in_